oreqizer/oreqizer/content/the-math-of-fitness/index.md

 ### Base phase

 Base building phases focuses on developing maximal strength and power both via hypertrophy and neural adaptations.
-Compound lifts both for higher and lower reps are utilized, paired with accessories to produce optimal muscle gain.
+Endurance volume is kept at maintenance to avoid tapping into strength work recovery.

+Strength work is more nuanced now.
+Frequency of training core movement patterns is based on one's recoverability and can range between 1-4 times a week for a movement pattern.
+Strength day structure can look something like this:

+- Main strength and power work, 1-2 exercises
+- Assistance strength work, 1-2 exercises
+- Hypertrophy work, 1-5 exercises

+Reps are always around 3-6 for strength work and 5-30 for hypertrophy.
 A great, time efficient way to build power and technique is using EMOMs.

-Endurance volume is kept as maintenance, with the volume being very individual.
-One to two LISS sessions and one MIIT / HIIT session should suffice for most.
+Endurance wise, one to two LISS sessions and one MIIT / HIIT session should suffice for most.
 One LISS session can be swapped for a longer metcon.
 Strength days can optionally contain short, 5-10 min metcons.

 Endurance days should ideally be paired with skill or mobility work.
 Lighter skill work can also be performed during warmups on strength days.